jfwells/wp-united/README_FIRST.txt

 The  file will tell you which files to upload to your forum and where they should go, and will give instructions on which files to modify and how.

+install.xml includes instructions for the prosilver template.
+If you are using the subSilver2 template, or other templates, you must also apply the mod to those.
+Instructions for subSilver2 are included in the contrib folder.
+For other templates, use the prosilver or subSilver2 directions as necessary.

-Once you have completed those edite, look in the /templates folder, and apply the changes necessary for your installed themes.
-Some additional translations of user-facing strings have been provided in the /languages folder -- open up the .xml file for your language to install them.
+Some additional translations have been provided in the /languages folder -- open up the .xml file for your language to install them.

 If you need further help on what the directives mean, take a look at the phpBB forums -- http://www.phpbb.com/community/viewtopic.php?f=16&t=61611 .
 Make sure you back up your files before making any changes!

-Once you have installed the mod, run the wpu-install.php file that you uploaded, and then delete it from your webspace.
+Once you have installed the mod, you should visit http://your-forum-address/wpu-install.php .
+That will auo-install everything else you need.
+When done, delete the file wpu-install.php from your forum folder.

 You should then be able to run the WP-United Setup Wizard, located under the WP-United tab in the phpBB Admin Control Panel.

+The Setup Wizard will try to install a plugin into your WordPress wp-content/plugins folder.
+That folder is usually writable, but if it is not, please copy the file wpu-plugin from [phpbb]/wp-united there yourself (please remember to *copy* it, NOT move it!)

 UPGRADES
 -------------

-if possible, I will try to provide upgrade instructions for newer versions of WP-United.
-However, it is still in Beta and this cannot be guaranteed.
-Keep a copy of the install file for your records in case you need to refer to it in the future.
+Instructions on converting from previous versions of WP-United, and all the way from phpBB2, are included in the contrib folder.

+Remember, whenever upgrading WordPress or WP-United, to clear on the wp-united/cache folder, run the WP-United setup Wizard again.